History of Measles in Timeline

 Data from 2016 to 2018 show that the most frequently detected measles virus genotypes are decreasing, suggesting that increasing global population immunity has decreased the number of chains of transmission.

-In 2016, Brazil won a measles elimination certificate by the Pan American Health Organization.
+In 2016, Brazil was awarded a measles elimination certificate by the Pan American Health Organization.

 2016: Record Low Measles Cases in Europe

-In 2016, the spread of measles had been interrupted in Brazil, with the last-known case twelve months earlier.
-This last case was in the state of Ceará.
+In 2016, the spread of measles had been interrupted in Brazil.
+The last known case had occurred twelve months earlier in the state of Ceará.

 June 2017: First Measles Case in Maine in 20 Years

-In June 2017, the Maine Health and Environmental Testing Laboratory confirmed a measles case in Franklin County, marking the first case of measles in Maine in 20 years.
+In June 2017, the Maine Health and Environmental Testing Laboratory confirmed a case of measles in Franklin County, marking the first case in Maine in 20 years.

 2017: Measles Vaccination Statistics

-As of 2017, approximately 85% of children worldwide had received their first dose of the measles vaccine.
+As of 2017, about 85% of children worldwide had received their first dose of the measles vaccine.
+Between 2000 and 2017, vaccination led to an 80% decrease in deaths from measles.

 2017: Measles Resurgence in Europe